If you are new to the word sublimation and wondering, what does this sublimation printing means? No more wonderings.

 - The print that is now printed on the fabric is permanent.

 - The permanent print is insured because the heat opens up the pores of the fabric and the ink gets embedded in the pores.
 After that, the ink gets solid within the pores and there is no chance that the print gets fade with any type of washing.

 - The process turns the ink from gas to solid directly and doesn’t allow it to turn into liquid.
-That is where the word sublimation implies.
+That is what the word sublimation implies.

-- The process starts with heating and controlled by pressure.
+- The process starts with heating and is controlled by pressure.

 Materials required for sublimation printing:

 The followings are the things that you need to have for starting a sublimation printing setup.

 - A sublimation printer will be in need because you have to print the design onto the transfer paper from the software.
 A sublimation printer is necessary because no other usual printers can do the sublimation printing.